icopy-site/awesome/docs/awesome/awesome-browserify.md

 ## About

-Browserify lets you `require(https://github.com/browserify/awesome-browserify/blob/master/'modules')` in the browser by bundling up all of your dependencies.
+Browserify lets you `require('modules')` in the browser by bundling up all of your dependencies.

 You can use a node-style `require()` to organize your browser code and load modules installed by npm.
 Browserify will recursively analyze all the `require()` calls in your app in order to build a bundle you can serve up to the browser in a single `<script>` tag.